 The interviewing activity per job report will generate.

-The report is divided across the following columns:
+The report includes data in the following columns:

 Interviewing activity per job report filters

-Select Filters and more to apply filters to your report.
+Click Filters and more to apply filters to further refine your report.

 The interviewing activity per job report can be filtered by the following:

 - Custom job field